Quotation Request

 The key difference lies in the molybdenum content: V4A contains approximately 2% additional molybdenum, which significantly increases corrosion resistance – particularly against chlorides.

-For stainless steel vessels and tanks in the food, pharmaceutical or chemical sectors, V4A is the standard choice for all product-contact surfaces.
-V2A is suitable for structural, non-media-contact elements such as frames or support legs – saving material costs without compromising product safety.
+In the food, pharmaceutical or chemical sectors, V4A stainless steel is the standard choice for all product-contact surfaces.
+The austenitic stainless steel without molybdenum is suitable for structural elements such as frames or support legs.
+This saves material costs without compromising product safety.

 • V2A (1.4301): Good corrosion resistance, widely used across industries, economical.